franferri/my_katas/README.md

-### Some solutions to a few CodingDojo's / Katas and basic examples

-(and some opinions)
+### My solutions, some opinions and some stuff in preparation